-Date of effect of Merger and Acquisition
+c) Date of effect of M&A

-2.29 As per the clause 3(i) of the Merger and Acquisition Guidelines 2014, if a transferor company holds a part of spectrum, which (4.4 MHz/2.5 MHz) has been assigned against the entry fee paid, the resultant company is required to pay the differential between the entry fee and the market determined price from the date of approval of such arrangement by NCLT/Company Judge.
+2.29 As per the clause 3(i) of the M&A Guidelines dated 20th February 2014, if a transferor company holds a part of spectrum, which (4.4 MHz/2.5 MHz) has been assigned against the entry fee paid, the resultant company is required to pay the differential between the entry fee and the market determined price from the date of approval of such arrangement by NCLT/Company Judge.
 There were suggestions received from the stakeholders that the "date of NCLT / Company judge approval" in this provision should be modified as "date of DoT approval", as the spectrum cannot be used as liberalized till DoT gives its approval.

-- 2.30 As mentioned above, a merger is effective only after the written approval of the Licensor, for which there is no defined time-limit.
-The resultant entity will be able to derive benefits of merger (including spectrum holding of the transferor company), only after the merger gets written approval of DoT.
-Therefore, the Authority is of the view that the merged entity should be liable to pay the differential amount for the spectrum assigned against the entry fee paid of the transferor company from the date of approval by DoT. - 2.31 In view of the above, the Authority recommends that: - a) When any merger proposal of companies as filed before the Tribunal is notified, representation/ objection, if any, by the Licensor on such scheme has to be made within 30 days.
-The Licensor should use this window of 30 days to file objections, if any, for the merger of licences also.
-DoT should spell out a definite timeline, not exceeding 30 days post NCLT approval, for providing written approval to transfer/merger of licences by the Licensor and it should be made a part of the M&A Guidelines.
+2.30 As mentioned above, a merger is effective only after the written approval of the Licensor, for which there is no defined time-limit.
+The transferee company/ resultant entity will be able to derive benefits of merger (including spectrum holding of the transferor company), only after the merger gets written approval of DoT.
+Therefore, the Authority is of the view that the transferee company/ resultant entity should be liable to pay the differential amount for the spectrum assigned against the entry fee paid of the transferor company from the date of approval of transfer/merger of licences by DoT.

+2.31 In view of the above, the Authority recommends that: